web-infra-dev/rsbuild/packages/document/docs/en/plugins/list/index.md

 The following are plugins that can only be used in the Webpack mode of Rsbuild, and are not required in Rspack mode.

-- [@rsbuild/plugin-swc](/plugins/list/plugin-swc.html): Use SWC as the transformer and minimizer to improve build performance.
+- [@rsbuild/plugin-swc](/plugins/list/plugin-swc.html): Use SWC as the transformer and minimizer to improve the build performance of Webpack mode.
-- [@rsbuild/plugin-esbuild](/plugins/list/plugin-esbuild.html): Use esbuild as the transformer and minimizer to improve build performance.
+- [@rsbuild/plugin-esbuild](/plugins/list/plugin-esbuild.html): Use esbuild as the transformer and minimizer to improve the build performance of Webpack mode.

 > You can find the source code of all official plugins in the [web-infra-dev/rsbuild](https://github.com/web-infra-dev/rsbuild) repository.